What is a CBC?

 A complete blood count, or CBC, is an easy and very common test that screens for certain disorders that can affect your health.

-A CBC measures several components of your blood and can help diagnose a broad range of conditions, from anemia and infection to cancer.
+Measuring changes in your blood cell levels can help your doctor evaluate your overall health and detect disorders.
 The test measures the three basic types of blood cells.

 White blood cells help your body fight infection.
 A CBC measures the number and types of white blood cells in your body.
 Any abnormal increases or decreases in the number or types of white blood cells could be a sign of infection, inflammation, or cancer.

 Platelets help your blood clot and control bleeding.
 When a cut stops bleeding, it’s because platelets are doing their job.
 Any changes in platelet levels can put you at risk for excessive bleeding and can be a sign of a serious medical condition.

 Your doctor may order a CBC as part of a routine checkup or if you have unexplained symptoms such as bleeding or bruising.
 A CBC can help your doctor do the following.

 - Evaluate your overall health.
 Many doctors will order a CBC so they can have a baseline view of your health.
 A CBC also helps your doctor screen for any health problems.

 - Diagnose a health problem.
 Your doctor may order a CBC if you have unexplained symptoms like weakness, tiredness, fever, redness, swelling, bruising, or bleeding.

 - Monitor a health problem.
 Your doctor may regularly order CBCs to monitor your condition if you have been diagnosed with a disorder that affects blood cell counts.

 - Monitor your treatment.
 Certain medical treatments can affect your blood cell counts and may require regular CBCs.
 Your doctor can evaluate how well your treatment is working based on your CBC.